bugratufan/hdl-toolkit/README.md

 ### License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-### License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.